Xalalau/GMod-Lua-Error-API/README.md

 I'd put it in ``/lua/autorun/somefile.lua``, so both server and client errors will be processed.

-ErrorAPIV2() call returns the object responsible for controlling how the API works.
+The ErrorAPIV2() call returns the object responsible for controlling how the API works.
 These are its current properties (for version 2):
 ```
     -- Configurable, base:

     boolean enabled      = true to send errors,
-    string  url          = server url,
+    string  url          = server URL,
     string  databaseName = SQL table name,

     -- Configurable, identify the addon.
 Requires at least 1 field to work: